 @SuppressWarnings is a declaration annotation, so it may be placed on program declarations such as a local variable declaration, a method, or a class.
-It cannot be used on statements, expressions, or types. (assert plus @AssumeAssertion can be used between statements and can affect arbitrary expressions; see Section 32.2.)
+It cannot be used on statements, expressions, types, or static initializers. (assert plus @AssumeAssertion can be used between statements and can affect arbitrary expressions; see Section 32.2.)